 The primary endpoint of the MAPP1 and 2 trials was the reduction in PTSD symptoms as measured by the change from baseline in the Clinician-Administered PTSD Scale for DSM-5 (CAPS-5) total severity score at approximately 18 weeks over three experimental sessions.
 In a meta-analysis of the two trials, compared with LSNAP, participants receiving MDMA-AP had a greater reduction in CAPS-5 (Mean difference -10.2).
 Patients treated with MDMA-AP were more likely than LSNAP to be treatment responders (relative risk [RR] 1.32), achieve a loss of diagnosis of PTSD (RR 1.7) and meet criteria for remission of PTSD (RR 2.86).
 Treatment-emergent adverse events were more common with MDMA-AP than LSNAP.
 AEs more commonly observed in patients receiving MDMA-AP included muscle tightness, decreased appetite, bruxism, hyperhidrosis (excessive sweating), and fatigue.
 Additionally, MDMA-AP led to increased occurrence of psychiatric safety events, including restlessness and insomnia.
-Our meta-analysis found very low certainty evidence that there was no increase in suicidal ideation with MDMA-AP compared with LSNAP (RR 0.89); patients receiving MDMA-AP were less likely to discontinue treatment (RR 0.32).
+There was no apparent increase in suicidal ideation with MDMA-AP compared with LSNAP (RR 0.89) and patients receiving MDMA-AP were less likely to discontinue treatment (RR 0.32).